remore/burn/README.md

 ![star animated gif](http://k.swd.cc/burn/resource/screenshot/star.gif)

-and at the same time, generate telnet server application:
+and at the same time, you can run this as a telnet server application:

 ![star animated telnet server app](http://k.swd.cc/burn/resource/screenshot/star-telnet.gif)